rellix999/dismissibles-for-laravel/README.md

         $showPopup = !$user->has_completed_profile && Dismissibles::shouldBeVisible('Complete your profile notification', $user);
         $showPopup = !$user->has_orders && Dismissibles::shouldBeVisible('50% Off First Purchase Popup', $user);

+        ...

-        // You can also get all Dismissibles that should be visible
+        // You can also get all Dismissibles that should be visible.
+Useful for performance reasons.
         $dismissibles = Dismissibles::getAllFor($user);

         ...